lord63/wonderful_bing/README.md

 ## Usage

+Use `bing --help` to get the detailed information.

 * Manually

-You need to set a directory to save the download pictures, end with '/'.
+You need to set a directory(default `/tmp`)to save the download pictures, end with '/', specify your desktop_environment(support gnome, cinnamon, xfce4).

-    $ wonderful_bing -d /path/to/save/pictures/
+    $ bing set -d /path/to/save/pictures/ desktop_environment

 * Automatically(recommand)